 - Open Graph Sponsored Stories and Action Spec Targeting: target based on actions that people are taking.
-For example, target people who say their listening to a certain band or buying a certain product.
+For example, target people who say they’re listening to a certain band or buying a certain product.

-- Coming: real time mobile targeting – target someone at a location at a certain time.
+- Coming: real-time mobile targeting – target someone at a location at a certain time.